-Time Tracker defaults to the Weekly View and will display all tasks assigned to you where the Start or Finish date fall within the current week.
+Time Tracker defaults to the Weekly View and will display all tasks assigned to you where the task date falls within the current week.
 The Weekly view allows you to quickly and easily log time against multiple project tasks.

 To switch between weeks, you can use any of the following methods:

 1. Click on the Calendar icon and select a date in a different week from the applicable month.

 2. Click on the < or > arrows to move through weeks, one at a time.

 Tasks will display for the week selected, only if the task dates fall within that week.
 If the task for which you need to record time is not displayed, click on Select Records either at the top or the bottom of the Time Tracker.